-The Company recorded an operating loss in the recently completed fiscal year which, along with the current challenging economic environment, has reduced the likelihood that the Company will be able to realize the benefits of its deferred tax assets.
-Based on the restrictive accounting measurement criterion, the Company recorded a valuation allowance in the amount of \$7.6 million during the year ended April 30, 2009.
-If in future periods the Company records pre-tax profits and is able to assess the realizability of its deferred tax assets as "more likely than not", the need for all or some of such valuation allowance could be overcome based on a careful consideration of all available evidence.
-Such valuation allowance reductions would reduce future income tax provisions.
+In the prior year, the Company increased its valuation allowance against deferred tax assets by \$7.6 million.
+This non-cash change in valuation allowance was included in the Company's provision for income taxes and is part of the net loss recorded in fiscal year 2009.
+At April 30, 2010, the remaining valuation allowance is \$8.0 million.
+If in future periods the Company records pre-tax profits and is able to assess the realizability of its deferred tax assets as "more likely than not", the need for all or some of such valuation allowance could be overcome based on consideration of then available evidence.
+Such valuation allowance reductions, if they materialize, would reduce future income tax provisions.